elizabeth-poggie/2022-personal-website/_notes/protecting-yourself-in-cooprorate.md

 ## Paper Trails
 Write everything down.
 Do not let anyone rewrite history on you.

+## Taking it Personally
+When someone is stinky, let them be.
+It's a reflection on them not on you.

 ## Coping
 Whatever works best for you lol, ur gonna need it lmao.